 For a summary relating topdress N requirement and wheat growth stage, consult "Growth Stages of Wheat: Identification and Understanding Improve Crop Management."
 SCS-1999-16, from Texas A&M AgriLife Extension (http://varietytesting.tamu.edu/wheat/docs/mime-5.pdf).
-Many varieties of winter wheat have a prostrate growth habit during tillering but now grow vertically at Feekes 5.0 (Figure 2).
+Nany varieties of winter wheat have a prostrate growth habit during tillering but now grow vertically at Feekes 5.0 (Figure 2).
 Historically once the wheat plant becomes strongly erect, all meanir gful tiller development has ceased (the exception may be compensatory tiller growth after a damaging freeze).
 After the appropriate amount of winter chilling, growth resumes, and the growing point differentiates (growing point is located below the soil surface, e.g. crown).
 At this stage of growth, the maximum size of the head-the number of seeds per spikelet, and the number of spikelets per head-is being determined.
-Optimally timed field applied topdress nitrogen must influence this process to be economical.
+Optimally timed field applied topdress nitrogen must influence this process for the best economic return.
 Topdress N application at later dates, though still beneficial, will not affect the potential number of seeds per head (environment will).
 Delayed N fertilizer after this point can still help yield to a lesser degree, especially if the field was N deficient.

 Figure 1.
 Sliced wheat stem reveals young growing point differentiation with hollow stem to the right.
-Growing point differentiation-spikelet number and seeds per spikelet-is complete.
+Growing point differentiation-spikelet number and seeds per spikelet-is likely complete.
 (Photo courtesy Dr. Rob Duncan.)

-In summary tillers that develop after Feekes 5.0 are not expected to contribute to yield.
+In summary, tillers that develop after Feekes 5.0 are not expected to contribute to yield.
 Nitrogen applied at Feekes 5.0 can affect seed per head and seed size, but will not likely affect the number of heads harvested.
-Thus Feekes 5.0 is the ideal time for "spring" topdressing though actually late winter topdressing more accurately describes optimum timing in the Texas High Plains.
-By the time jointing occurs, up to 10 days or so beforehand, the growing point begins differentiating from producing leaves to now determining the maximum number of potential spikelets and seeds per spikelet in the head.
+Thus Feekes 5.0 is the ideal time for "spring" topdressing though actually late winter topdressing more accurately describes optimum timing in the Texas High Plains (and elsewhere in Texas).
+By the time jointing occurs, up to a week or so beforehand, the growing point begins differentiating from producing leaves to now determining the maximum number of potential spikelets and seeds per spikelet in the head.

 N Timing Tip: It is sometimes difficult to decide when to topdress.
 Watch for the earliest nodes in the field.
-By the time the first few appear, if you have not applied your topdress N, then do so immediately.
+By the time the first few appear, if you have not applied your topdress N, then do so immediately as the rest of the stems across the field likely have growing points that are now differentiating on most tillers.

-Many producers miss the jointing stage of growth with their N, and I encourage growers to apply topdress N just prior to jointing to ensure the initial topdress N is on the field and available to plants as the growing point differentiates.
-Initial jointing tends to average about March 1 ( $\pm$ 7 days) in the lower Texas South Plains, then later as you move to the north into the Panhandle, about March 15-20 in the northwest Panhandle.
+Many producers miss the jointing stage of growth with their N, and I encourage growers to apply topdress N prior to jointing to ensure the initial topdress N is on the field, in the root zone, and available to plants as the growing point differentiates.
+(For an explanation of how this N must be in the root zone and what you can do to influence the N getting there, see Question 4.)
+Initial jointing seems to average about March 1 (±7 days) in the lower Texas South Plains, then later as you move north into the Panhandle, about March 15-20 in the northwest Panhandle.
 There isn't all that much difference among varieties though early vs. medium-long maturity will have a small influence as well as late planting dates which will delay jointing some.
 Moderate to heavy grazing will also delay jointing (but grazing systems should have significant N already applied to drive forage growth).